tabilzad/ktor-inspektor-example/README.md

-Sample project to demonstrate feature and usages of https://github.com/tabilzad/ktor-docs-plugin
+Sample project to demonstrate features and usages of https://github.com/tabilzad/ktor-docs-plugin